 Tip, coming back to Ieper make sure you're in one of the front three carriages- the back three are decoupled at Kortijk and go to Lille Flandres- where I'll be going tomorrow.
 The ticket collector warned me of that as we left Gent-St Peter station.

 15 September- Train- Ieper to Amiens.
 Yesterday was another train day.
-I caught the 10:16 from Ieper to Kortijk abd changed trains for Lille Flandres, so crossed into Northern France.
+I caught the 10:16 from Ieper to Kortijk and changed trains for Lille Flandres, so crossed into Northern France.
 At Lille I noticed the beggars had returned.
 They infested Germany, some being a bit aggressive about it, but I hadn't seen or been bothered by any once I'd got to Arnhem.
 Like the Germans a simple "FK OFF!" seems to do the trick if a polite "No" doesn't work.
-Like Germany, they hang around the railway stations, though as the platforms are patrolled in France- and four-soldier bricks were patrolling in patrol order and with weapons loaded in both Lille Flandres and Paris Nord- once you're out of the concourse you don't get bothered.
+Like Germany, they hang around the railway stations, though as the platforms are patrolled in France- and four-soldier bricks were patrolling with loaded weapons in both Lille Flandres and Paris Nord- once you're out of the concourse you don't get bothered.

 There's not much difference between the scenery in Belgium and northern France so there's just a couple of photo's of the trip to Amiens.
 I didn't have a chance to take any on the run to Paris, I was in an aisle seat and couldn't get a view.
 Another moderately quick trip, that- Amiens to Paris in 1hr 6 minutes, with just one stop just outside Amiens, for 22.80.
 No first class carriages (or possibly no seats when I booked my ticket, but I didn't see any carriages marked "1" or "1er").

 16 September- Train- Amiens to Paris Nord.
 Today was another train day.
 But I'd left enough time so that I could get to Villers-Bretonneux.
-My maternal grandfather has one of his cousin's names on the wall- or at least the family believes he was a cousin. it doesn't matter, I was planning to visit in 2012, then again in 2015, but that didn't happen.
-So I wasn't going to not go this time- though for some of you my decision to give Waterloo/La Belle Alliance the flick, as too much bother, may be a surprise.
+My maternal grandfather has one of his cousin's names on the wall- or at least the family believes he was a cousin.
+It doesn't matter, I was planning to visit in 2012, then again in 2015, but that didn't happen.
+So I was definitely going this time.
+For some of you my decision to give Waterloo/La Belle Alliance the flick, as too much bother, may be a surprise.
 Anyway, it's an 11 minute train ride from Amiens to V-B. I got up, had brekkie (coffee and cereal) and got to V-B just before 0800.
 From there it's a middling amble to the memorial, which is sited on top of the 104 feature ("Hill 104").
 It's signposted all the way, though I followed my nose on the way back and missed having to traipse through a McMansions patch.

 TIP- follow the signs for bikes/pedestrians until you get the servo'.
 Cross the road and continue down until you come to the Free-French/Resistance memorial on the RHS of the road.
 Turn right just past that and you'll meet the walking track.